WolfPackStatMathieu/tp4_conception_logicielle/README.md

-# Django-Calculator
+# Django-Calculatrice

-A simple Calculator app made in Django
+A simple Calculatrice app made in Django

 ## Getting started